trieuvn/Party-Serv-System/README.md

 This is the source code repository for the **PARTYSERV** project, a web-based system for managing parties and events.

-This project was developed as the Final Project for the Web Application Development course (Course Code: ITE1265E) at the Ho Chi Minh City University of Economics and Finance (UEF).

 ---

 ## 📝 Project Description